cockroachdb/docs/v21.2/make-queries-fast.md

 ## Rule demonstrations

-To show each of these rules in action, we will optimize a statement against the MovR data set.
+To show each of these rules in action, you will optimize a statement against the MovR data set.

 {% include {{ page.version.version }}/demo_movr.md %}

 It's common to offer users promo codes to increase usage and customer loyalty.
-In this scenario, we want to find the 10 users who have taken the highest number of rides on a given date, and offer them promo codes that provide a 10% discount.
+In this scenario, you want to find the 10 users who have taken the highest number of rides on a given date, and offer them promo codes that provide a 10% discount.

 To phrase it in the form of a question: "Who are the top 10 users by number of rides on a given date?"